Managing a Pitta Constitution

 The main qualities of pitta are oily, sharp, hot, light, fleshy smelling, spreading, and liquid.
 So, having a pitta-predominant prakriti means that these qualities express themselves generously throughout your mental, emotional, and physical make up.
-You may find them reflected in your strengths and weaknesses.

 - The sharp quality may manifest as a sharp, bright intellect or, in excess, as a sharp tongue.

 - “Hotness” can manifest as a warm, rosy complexion, warm body temperature, strong metabolism and appetite or, in excess, as burning digestion or a hot temper.

 - The light quality may lead you to have a slender body or to get light-headed if you miss a meal.

 - The “fleshy-smelling” quality may manifest as a strong body odor.

 - The spreading quality may manifest as a tendency to spread your name or influence or opinion around the local or global neighborhood.
 This quality can also manifest as spreading redness in the skin.

 - The liquid quality may manifest as excess sweating.
 When combined with the hot quality, it can also present as an acidic, burning sensation in the stomach.